How come Sadhvi fit to contest polls, asks Omar, citing that her bail is on health grounds

 "When known faces like Narendra Singh Toamr, Shivraj Singh Chouhan and Uma Bharti fled away from the contest, the BJP was forced to import a candidate against Digvijaya Singh," party spokesperson Pankaj Chaturvedi told News18.

 BJP chief Amit Shah defended party's choice.
-In order to "punish" the Congress for raising the Hindu terror bogey, the BJP has pitted Sadhvi Pragya Singh Thakur, an accused in the Malegaon blast case, against Digvijaya Singh, whose brainchild is the bogey of saffron terror, from Bhopal Lok Sabha seat, Shah said.
+In order to "punish" the Congress for raising the Hindu terror bogey, the BJP has pitted Sadhvi Pragya Singh Thakur, an accused in the Malegaon blast case, against Digvijaya Singh, who has repeatedly used the phrase saffron terror in many of his remarks, from Bhopal Lok Sabha seat, Shah said.

 Also Read | BJP picks Malegaon blast accused Sadhvi Pragya for Bhopal; To take on Digvijay Singh